 Health Study Policy: Projects must adhere to the Foundation's Health Study Policy for Animals Involved in Research.
-Morris Animal Foundation will not fund projects that include euthanasia of animals for research purposes.
-All Foundation-funded research must demonstrate consideration of animal sentience and full regard to animals' physical and psychological needs and welfare in the study design.
-Proposals recommended for funding by scientific reviewers are reviewed separately and must be approved by animal welfare and ethics experts prior to funding.
+Morris Animal Foundation will not fund projects that include the euthanasia of animals for research purposes.
+All Foundation-funded research must demonstrate consideration of animal sentience and full regard for animals' physical and psychological needs and welfare in the study design.
+Proposals recommended for funding by a panel of scientific reviewers undergo a separate examination by a board of animal welfare and ethics and experts and must be approved by this board prior to funding.